derf/db-fakedisplay/README.md

 ---

 [db-infoscreen](https://finalrewind.org/projects/db-fakedisplay/) (formerly
-db-fakedisplay) shows departures at german train stations, serving both as infoscreen / webapp and station board look-alike.

-It aims to aggregate departure and train data from different sources and combine them in a useful (and user-friendly) manner.
-It is intended both for a quick glance at the departure board and for public transportation geeks looking for details about specific trains.
+db-fakedisplay) shows departures at public transit stops in most of Germany, Switzerland, Austria, Luxembourg, Ireland, and parts of the USA.
+It can serve both as infoscreen and web application for mobile usage.
+Depending on backend support, it can provide details on individual departures such as a map of the scheduled route, expected occupancy, and carriage formation.

 There's a public [db-infoscreen service on finalrewind.org](https://dbf.finalrewind.org/).
 You can also host your own